-Teresa is experienced in bond transactions and has served as bond, underwriter’s, borrower’s as well as placement agent counsel, joint economic development zones and joint economic development districts, project labor agreements and diversity plans.
+Teresa is experienced in bond transactions and has served as bond, underwriter’s, borrower’s as well as placement agent counsel.
+She also has experience with joint economic development zones and joint economic development districts, project labor agreements and diversity plans.
 She has represented private entities and local and county governmental agencies, including municipalities, port authorities, healthcare entities and library systems on business, financing real estate matters, construction and government relations.

-Her experience also includes serving as the Law Director for the City of Warrensville Heights.
+Teresa is currently serving her second four-year term as the Law Director for the City of Warrensville Heights.
 She previously served as the Director of Law for the City of Cleveland under Mayor Jane Campbell’s administration from 2003 to 2004.
 Teresa served as a member of Cleveland Mayor Frank G. Jackson’s three-person Special Commission on Missing Persons and Sex Crime Investigations, which developed 26 recommendations that were accepted by Mayor Jackson in 2011.

-Teresa joined Calfee in 2011 and was named a partner in 2014 and serves as Chair of the firm’s Diversity & Inclusion Committee and is a member of the firm’s Marketing and Client Services Committee.
+Teresa joined Calfee in 2011 and was named a partner in 2014.
+Teresa serves as Chair of the firm’s Diversity & Inclusion Committee.